ArcInstitute/Lizard-Wizard/README.md

 ## Test runs

+Below are test runs with sample datasets.

 ### Local runs

-> `Local` will use the resources in your current session, instead of submitting jobs to the cluster.
+> `Local` means using the resources in your current session, instead of submitting jobs to the cluster.
+>  Note: you might need to increase the number of CPUs and memory in order to run the pipeline locally.

 Zeiss 3d: